Azerbaijan State Academic Opera and Ballet Theater: History

 The three-shift work at the site involving 200 workers ensured speedy construction of the building.
 All works were completed in less than 10 months.
 The total costs for construction exceeded 250,000 rubles.
 The city mayor Peter Martynov accompanied by architects and engineers examined the newly built theatre and confirmed its safety.
 As promised, Taghiyev paid all the expenses.
 The official opening of the Mailyovs' Theatre was scheduled on 28 February 1911.
 Daniel Mailov notified Nezhdanova of the ceremony by telegramme beforehand, and the renowned soprano became the first singer to perform at the new opera house.
 Most of Baku's multiethnic elite attended the event; among the ones not present was the opera singer who had not invited the Mailovs to his housewarming ball.

 In 1916, the theatre acquired a resident organization (Pavel Amirago's opera troupe) and began to function on a permanent basis.
 In 1920, it became a state theatre known as the Opera and Ballet Theatre.
 In 1925, the Azerbaijani Opera Troupe, the Russian Opera Troupe and the Drama Troupe united to become the official resident organization, and in 1927 the theatre was named after writer Mirza Fatali Akhundov.
 In 1959, it received the status of an academic theatre.

 In 1985, the newly renovated theatre mysteriously burned down.
-In 1987, all the restoratory works were finished and the theatre reopened its doors.
+In 1987, all the restoratory works were finished, and the theatre reopened its doors.

-Singers who have been associated with opera company include, Azer Zeynalov, Javid Samadov, and Shovkat Mammadova.
+Singers who have been associated with the opera company include, Azer Zeynalov, Javid Samadov, and Shovkat Mammadova.